bradtaniguchi/IMSRoomRenter/NOTES.md

 Need to add a noticible go BACK button in clockout and Clickin OR add it to the top window menu?

+BUG4: [1/11/16]
+Database gets checked twice every time the databse needs to be updated.
+Fix this so It only is checked one time.